dbt-labs/snowflake_summit_formula1_workshop_draft/8-sources-and-staging.md

     <Lightbox src="/img/guides/dbt-ecosystem/dbt-python-snowpark/8-sources-and-staging/4-confirm-models.png" title="Confirm models"/>

     Before we move onto the next section, be sure to commit your new models to your Git branch.
-Click **Commit and push** and give your commit a message like `profile, sources, and staging setup` before moving on.
+Click **Commit and sync** and give your commit a message like `profile, sources, and staging setup` before moving on.